-Based on board policy, students must pass every semester of their career technical lab to receive a certificate and participate in MCCC's Awards Ceremony.
+Based on MCCC policy, students must pass every semester of their career technical lab to receive a certificate and participate in MCCC's Awards Ceremony.
+Students accepted to MCCC under conditional acceptance/contract must adhere to the terms of their contract in order to maintain enrollment.
+Junior students who fail their first semester may continue at MCCC but must have a contract in order to ensure progress toward graduation.
 First year students will not be invited back to their program if they fail the second semester.
 Students receiving a grade of "F" in the first semester of either year are required to successfully complete the second semester of that year with a combined average of 60% or better in order to receive credit.
+Seniors who fail first semester may return to their associate school to determine a graduation plan.